Massachusetts Birth Records Search

 Before filling out your application, you will need the following information: name of the person on record, birthdate, place of birth, proof of your ID.

 You must be legally related to the person on record to get a copy of their birth certificate and one of the following: you, if you are 18 or older, your child, your parents, your legal guardian, your legal representative.

 Table of Contents

 You must also provide your identity using a copy of one of the following forms of photo ID: driver’s license, work photo ID, school photo ID, state ID Card, passport, military ID or a government-issued ID.

-If you order a Massachusetts birth records search and nothing is found, you will be sent a “Negative Statement,” but the fee is still non-refundable.
+If you order Massachusetts birth records lookup and nothing is found, you will be sent a “Negative Statement,” but the fee is still non-refundable.

-Massachusetts is an old historical state with a rich history including the town of Plymouth, which is one of the first settlements.
-The current population for Massachusetts is 6.9 million people.
+The state is an old historical state with a rich history including the town of Plymouth, which is one of the first settlements.
+The current population for the area is 6.9 million people.

 Massachusetts is one of the original 13 States and a prominent player in Colonial history.